maroomartin/portfolio/manual.md

 ---

-Being able to fix small issues on the trail can keep your trip going—or at least get you safely back to pavement.

----

 # Resources and Further Learning

 Whether you’re looking to level up your technical driving skills, dive deeper into Jeep Gladiator mods, or become an off-road trail steward, the resources below offer expert guidance and community support.